MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 ## Step 5: Secure existing cloud workloads

-Many organizations have already deployed assets to enterprise cloud environments that did not apply the security best practices, creating increased business risk.
+Many organizations have already deployed assets to enterprise cloud environments without applying the security best practices, creating increased business risk.

 After you ensure that new applications and landing zones follow security best practices, you should focus on bringing existing environments up to the same standards.